ModernMube/OwnAudioSharp/README.md

 ### Required Libraries

+You will find the required files in the LIBS folder in a compressed file.
+Extract the package appropriate for your operating system into the folder containing the compressed file.
-Depending on your operating system, you'll need:
+Depending on your operating system, you will need the following:

 #### Windows
 - FFmpeg libraries (avcodec, avformat, avutil, etc.)